Biography

 Quoted in "The Fukushima disaster was not the turning point many had hoped," The Economist, March 6, 2021.

-HIs work is discussed in "National security is in the eye of the beholder,"The Japan Times, May 11, 2020.
+His work is discussed in "National security is in the eye of the beholder,"The Japan Times, May 11, 2020.

 Quoted in "North Korea's Threat Pushes Japan to Reassess Its Might and Rights," New York Times, September 15, 2017.